Alaska Traffic Tickets and Violations

 There’s plenty of incentive to obey traffic laws, especially in the long run.
 You’ll need your license for a long time, and driving dangerously can jeopardize that - not to mention burn a hole in your pocket.
 As severe as the laws can appear, they’re based on the high risk posed to the community by reckless driving.
 Slowing down, staying sober, and driving safely can mean all the difference for you and everyone else on the road.

-If you have any questions, feel free to contact us – we're here 24 hours a day, every day of the year!
+If you have any questions, feel free to contact us – we're available 7 days a week!